joshbegley/nyt-latest/README.md

 `I wonder why that could be.`\
 https://www.nytimes.com/2026/07/30/opinion/gen-z-religion-evangelicals-trump.html

-**Warsh’s Performance Falls Flat With Markets as Fed Holds Rates Steady**\
+**Markets Challenge Warsh’s Approach to Taming Inflation**\
-`Kevin M. Warsh has made taming inflation the top priority of his tenure as Federal Reserve chairman.
+`Kevin M. Warsh has made controlling inflation the top priority of his tenure as Federal Reserve chairman.
 But his hesitancy to embrace the possibility of higher borrowing costs has sparked a backlash.`\
 https://www.nytimes.com/2026/07/30/business/warshs-performance-falls-flat-with-markets-as-fed-holds-rates-steady.html

 **They Wanted a House in Miami for $800,000 — Attached or Otherwise**\